SaswatPadhi/saswatpadhi.github.io/_blogposts/2022-11_librem-wifi-led-in-qubes/index.md

 It's an impressive device and with 64&thinsp;GB memory, it's perfect for running [Qubes].
 So, huge kudos to the Purism team for their excellent Librem devices!

-The L14 exposes a number LEDs that can be controlled by software, via the Librem embedded controller (EC) driver.
+The L14 exposes a number of LEDs that can be controlled by software, via the Librem embedded controller (EC) driver.
 The [L14 Rave blog post] provides an excellent high-level overview of these LEDs.
 Since the EC driver comes preinstalled only in Purism's own [Pure OS] distribution,